Turkish rice (şehriyeli pilav) – definitely one of the most famous dishes in Turkey!

 One night, when we were round at another friend’s house for food we stood watch in the kitchen as she prepared different dishes.

-We studied her method for how to make Turkish rice.
+We studied her method for how to make Turkish rice – the Turkish way!

-Since that time we’ve followed and adapted her methods to make our own Turkish rice recipe work for us.
+Since that time we’ve followed and adapted her methods to make our own version of the recipe work for us.

 Turkish Rice – About The Ingredients